 Problems don’t usually go away on their own if they’re not talked about.
 It is often during this time that someone makes the decision to leave.
 Responsibility for the health and wellbeing of a relationship rests with both you and your partner.

-Some tips for getting things back on track
+Relationship trouble: Tips for getting things back on track

 - Make time to talk and connect on a regular basis